-DIG: What was the significance of Jacob’s new name, Israel?
+DIG: What was the significance of Jacob’s new name, Isra'el?
 Why did God slightly dislocate Jacob’s hip?
 What happened to give Jacob greater assurance in facing Esau?

 Jacob was paralyzed at the thought of meeting Esau.
 He had expended his energy in elaborate preparations for the coming encounter with his brother.
-But instead, he had this encounter with God, for which he was completely unprepared.505
+But instead, he had an encounter with God, for which he was completely unprepared.505

-At some point, when God saw that he could not overpower Jacob, he finally gave him the blessing he sought.It wasn’t that He couldn’t overpower him, but He allowed Jacob to hold on.
-Then, to remind Jacob of the experience forever, He touched the socket of Jacob’s hip so that his hip was wrenched and slightly dislocated as he wrestled with him (32:25).
+At some point, when God saw that He could not overpower Jacob, He finally gave him the blessing he sought.It wasn’t that He couldn’t overpower Ya’akov, but He allowed Jacob to hold on.
+Then, to remind Ya’akov of the experience forever, He touched the socket of Jacob’s hip so that his hip was wrenched and slightly dislocated as he wrestled with him (32:25).
 This would be a continual reminder of this unique encounter.
-But Jacob continued to struggle for the blessing, despite having a dislocated hip.
-The Rabbis teach that the laming of Jacob was his punishment for wanting to flee and not relying on God.
+But Ya’akov continued to struggle for the blessing, despite having a dislocated hip.
+The rabbis teach that the laming of Jacob was his punishment for wanting to flee and not relying on God.

-But to show the transition between Jacob’s time of preparation and his time of fulfillment, the Angel of the Lord called attention to his name.
-Then the Lord asked him: What is your name?
-The Rabbis teach that angels have no set names, but their names change according to the mission given to them.
-Jacob, he answered (32:27).
-Then the man said: Your name will no longer be Jacob, but Israel.
+But to show the transition between Jacob’s time of preparation and his time of fulfillment, the Angel of the LORD called attention to his name.
+Then the man asked him, “What is your name?”
+The rabbis teach that angels have no set names, but their names change according to the mission given to them.
+“Jacob,” he answered.
+Then the man said: Your name will no longer be Ya’akov, but Isra’el.
 He would no longer be called the supplanter, but the prevailer.
-In Hebrew, Yisrael, is a combination of two Hebrew words, sarah and el.
+In Hebrew, Yisra’el, is a combination of two Hebrew words, sarah and el.
 Literally it means, he who prevails victoriously with God.
 Other interpretations are such names as God strives, God fights, or may God contend.
-The reason for the name change isbecause you have struggledwith God, to gain the blessing, and with men, such as Esau and Laban, and have prevailed or overcome (32:28).
+But he reason for the name change isbecause you have struggledwith God, to gain the blessing, and with men such as Esau and Laban and have prevailed or overcome (32:27-28).